hdlinhnguyen/checkcoding_supervisor/README.md

 Hi!
-This is my draft for my internship and master thesis.
+This is my first draft for my internship preparation.
+This is not official version though and temporily presented here.